TARGETED PRACTICES

 Thomas

 "Time flies when having fun!
 Very enjoyable.
-Honestly thought we’d been going goat about 20 mins!
+Honestly thought we’d been going about 20 mins!
 Thanks as ever for help and encouragement."

 Jake